netham45/esp32-scream-receiver/README.md

+# DEPRECATED

+This repo is deprecated and is no longer being updated.
+Focus has shifted from using the Scream protocol to using RTP and a new RTP transciever was created at https://github.com/netham45/esp32-rtp/

 # ESP32 Scream Audio Device

 A wireless audio streaming solution for ESP32 microcontrollers that works with the Scream virtual audio driver protocol.